jmsdnns/blag/content/tech/eyes/index.md

 Understanding borrowing is necessary for writing Rust.
 It will produce compilation errors for code that does not use it properly, so there are no short-cuts here.
 I spent time writing little programs that tested the edge cases for memory handling, as I understood them, and built some confidence from seeing how Rust actually behaves.
 I eventually reached a point where I had read most of the book, so I thought I'd switch to finding the Rust community online and learning about whatever cool stuff Rust hackers have built.

 [Trevor Sullivan](https://www.youtube.com/@TrevorSullivan) has made a bunch of excellent videos that quickly cover how to do things in Rust.
-I loved his videos on [using Tokio for async](https://www.youtube.com/watch?v=PabDPIrt9fk) and [using Clap for parsing CLI args](https://www.youtube.com/watch?v=Ot3qCA3Iv_8).
+I treated his archive as a cookbook and learned a lot quickly.
+I loved the videos on [using Tokio for async](https://www.youtube.com/watch?v=PabDPIrt9fk) and [using Clap for parsing CLI args](https://www.youtube.com/watch?v=Ot3qCA3Iv_8).

-I also found a vibrant community of people who post to the #rust tag on Mastodon.
-I have learned a lot simply by paying attention to what they say.
+After perusing youtube I found a vibrant community of people who post to the #rust tag on Mastodon.
+I learned a lot quickly by paying attention to #rust and #rustlang.

-# The Design
+# Our Design

 The rough flow of the app starts with parsing command line args into a data structure that configures a scan request.
 If the CLI args parse properly, the config is used to run a scan, with results reported along the way.